Main illustration: Anja Javelona

 My colleague Mark previously wrote about how focus leads to silos as a company scales.
 Inevitably there are times where you need to build bigger features, launch a new product, or make an update that will impact more than one of your products.

-Our principles of scoping small, shipping frequently and executing to six-week shipping cycles breaks down during these times, as we discovered when launching a brand new product, Educate.
+Our principles of scoping small, shipping frequently and executing to six-week shipping cycles breaks down during these times, as we discovered when launching a brand new product, Articles.
 With more than 45 people across multiple teams and two continents needing to work together in lock step – this suddenly involves more than just shipping good product, quickly.

 How do we retain our culture and fluid ways of working while avoiding chaos?

-Besides building Educate, the product had to be set up for market success.
+Besides building Articles, the product had to be set up for market success.
 We had to give customers an awesome first experience using the product, with updated support docs and videos, as well as figure out how the product would be packaged and priced.
 In total, we had three product teams, marketing, sales, customer support, communications, growth and product education working on it across Dublin and San Francisco.
 This required a level of coordination that we never had before.

 The challenge is in how we retain our culture and fluid ways of working while introducing just enough structure to avoid chaos.
 How do you keep the process lightweight enough to add value without adding a bunch of overhead to product and engineering managers and wasting their valuable time with additional meetings, documentation, etc.?